m3g/SPGBox.jl/docs/src/usage.md

 end
 ```

-The data can be accesses as usual, using, for example:
+The data can be accessed as usual, using, for example:

 ```julia
 julia> R.f